 I'm available via:

-- In person @ King by appointment Mon, Tue, Thurs
+- In person @ King Library by appointment Mon, Tue, Thurs

-- By appointment for a Zoom meeting Mon to Fri
+- On Zoom by appointment Mon to Fri

 - Email - expect a response within 1 business day